December 30, 2016, In Family Law

-But that is not the only news story which has gone viral about DeGeneres.
+But that is not the only news story that has gone viral about DeGeneres.
 A perpetual and never-ending rumor which continues to circulate year after year is that DeGeneres is about to divorce her wife, Portia de Rossi, whom she married in 2008.
 Despite appearing together publicly time and time again, the couples’ recent selling of one of their properties is thought to be due to an impending divorce.

 Marital/Community Property Vs. Separate Property